hapax/hapax.github.io/assets/psychology-time.md

 argument against presentism.
 Since being simultaneous is not an equivalence relation, and the notion of being co-present (existing together) is, surely presentism is wrong?
-No: all this argument shows is that being co-present is not the same as being simultanous according to each other's clocks.
+No: all this shows is that being co-present is not the same as being simultanous according to each other's clocks.
 If we define the "present" as a slice $\Sigma$, which will have a transitive notion of co-presence after all.

-But is this sensible?
 One issue with $\Sigma$ is that it is not unique.
 That is, any event $P$ is contained in an infinite number of spacelike slices $\Sigma$.
 Which is the "real" one?
-At large scales, our universe has a preferred cosmological slicing, and perhaps (the presentist could argue) this is the natural one.
+At large scales, our universe has a preferred cosmological time $t$, and perhaps (the presentist could argue) this naturally singles out a slice $\Sigma(t)$.
-This solution is ad-hoc, and doesn't explain how to "pick out" the right slice locally, for instance in the presence of a black hole.
+This solution is somewhat ad-hoc, but more importantly, doesn't explain how to "pick out" the right slice locally, for instance in the presence of a black hole.
-If a friend fell into the event horizon, and I wondered "where are they? which slice is real?", I don't think a presentist could provide an answer.
+A friend falls into the event horizon, and I wonder "Which slice is real?"
+I don't think the presentist can help, since the natural operational definitions (e.g. I can send a message to the slice) are *causal*, and therefore take me out of the set of timelike slices $\Sigma$.
+(Here, I am ignoring the issue of global hyperbolicity, but it is not really relevant since the same issues arises near a star.)

-One suspects that, in asking these questions, language has gone on holiday (Wittgenstein).
+One suspects that, in asking these questions about the infaller, language has gone on holiday (Wittgenstein).

-Somehow, this slice *changes*.
+But the presentist can simply assert that the slice exists, and leave the problem of selecting the correct $\Sigma$ to the axiom of choice, or God, or some comparable higher power.
+What can we say then?

+### The reality of change

+I think
 But what does it change with?
 Perhaps there is some "universal proper time" $\lambda$, labelling the current slice $\Sigma(\lambda)$.